OzanGaziYucel/OzanGaziYucel/README.md

 # 🤖 Ozan Gazi Yücel

 **`Electrical & Electronics Engineer | Robotics Engineering MSc`**
+**`Robot Tamer | Developer | Gamer`** <br>

-I’m an engineer with a solid foundation in Electrical & Electronics, currently pursuing my Master’s in Robotics Engineering.
-My work bridges hardware and software, focusing on intelligent systems, human–machine interaction, and automation.
-I enjoy tackling complex real-world problems — from low-level control and embedded systems to high-level robotics algorithms — and turning them into functional, reliable solutions.
+I'm an engineer with a solid foundation in Electrical & Electronics, now pursuing my Master's in Robotics Engineering.
+My work bridges hardware and software — from embedded systems and control to high-level robotics algorithms — with a focus on intelligent systems, human–machine interaction, and automation.

-Always curious, always building — my projects reflect a mix of engineering rigor and creative problem-solving.
-Currently doing an internship on FMG (Force Myography) and using it to develop control and clinical projects.
+Currently working on Force Myography (FMG) to develop control strategies and clinical applications.
+Always curious, always building — I combine engineering rigor with creative problem-solving to push robotics forward.

+🎓 Studied Electrical & Electronics Engineering at the Middle East Technical University<br>
+👨‍💻 Studying Robotics at Aalborg University<br>

 ---